pl-PkMn/aurorus/README.md

 # Aurorus

-Aurorus is a small and a really bad AUR Helper, written in one main.rs file using Rust.
+Aurorus is a small and a terrible AUR Helper, written in one main.rs file using Rust.

 ## Features